1. What is Ebola virus disease?

 4. What are typical signs and symptoms of infection?

-Laboratory findings include low white blood cell and platelet counts, and elevated liver enzymes.
+Please note that laboratory findings include low white blood cell and platelet counts, and elevated liver enzymes.

 The incubation period, or the time interval from infection to onset of symptoms, is from 2 to 21 days.
-The patients become contagious once they begin to show symptoms.
-They are not contagious during the incubation period.

 5. When should someone seek medical care?